 In addition, regional human rights institutions are often competent to monitor the implementation and enjoyment of the right to education, usually through report submission.

-The European Court of Human Rights has the competence to accept individual complaints against all States that have ratified the European Convention on Human Rights.
-As the right to education is provided for in Additional Protocol 1, a State must ratify the Protocol in order for the Court to accept complaints relating to the right to education.
+The European Court of Human Rights has the competence to accept individual complaints against all states that have ratified the European Convention on Human Rights (1950).
+As the right to education is provided for in Additional Protocol 1 (1952), a state must ratify the Protocol in order for the Court to accept complaints relating to the right to education.

 Civil society may also submit amicus curiae briefs.
 Article 36 on third party intervention states:

 2. The President of the Court may, in the interest of the proper administration of justice, invite any High Contracting Party which is not a party to the proceedings or any person concerned who is not the applicant to submit written comments or take part in hearings.

 Although the European Court of Human Rights does not have a monitoring procedure as such, the execution of judgements and decisions is supervised by the Committee of Experts.
 During the supervision process, applicants, NGOs and National Human Rights Institutions can submit communications in writing.

 For more detailed information about rules for making a complaint to the European Court of Human Rights, see Litigating Economic, Social and Cultural Rights: Legal Practitioners Dossier (2006) by the Centre on Housing Rights and Evictions, p.176-178.

 The European Committee of Social Rights consists of a panel of 15 independent experts.
 It is competent to receive collective complaints and monitor compliance with the European Social Charter (1996) through reviewing national reports.

 The Committee can only receive collective complaints against the 15 states that have ratified the Additional Protocol to the European Social Charter Providing for a System of Collective Complaints adopted in 1995.
 On reviewing a collective complaint the Committee issues decisions.
 The Committee only allows collective complaints from the following: